 1. Lansdowne, where you can let your hair down

 If you want a quick break to rejuvenate without involving too much time and effort, then Lansdowne is the place for you.
-Take a stroll in the majestic oak & pine forests, reclaim freedom from deadlines by trekking into the wild, hear the sweet symphony of wind, trees and birds, pluck mangoes or simply do nothing here!
-A pure, alluring, refreshing, quite and clean environment makes Lansdowne a preferred destination to experience serenity and takes you away from the humdrum city life.
-There is not much to “sight see” here but aren’t short breaks meant to connect you with your inner self than collecting images for FB picture gallery?
+Take a stroll in the majestic oak & pine forests, reclaim freedom from deadlines by trekking into the wild, hear the sweet symphony of wind, trees, and birds, pluck mangoes or simply do nothing here!
+A pure, alluring, refreshing, quiet and clean environment makes Lansdowne a preferred destination to experience serenity and takes you away from the humdrum city life.
+There is not much to “sightsee” here but aren’t short breaks meant to connect you with your inner self than collecting images for FB picture gallery?

 Major Attractions: Garhwali Mess, Regimental Museum, Bhulla Tal, Tip-n-Top, Tarkeshwar Mahadev Ashram, The War Memorial, St. Mary’s Church